littlehifive/R_Workshop/README.md

 Much of our R tutorials are based on the exceptionally handy [*R for Data Science*](https://r4ds.had.co.nz/) by Grolemund and Wickham.
-Rather than following a standard “computer science”-like approach of teaching the language fundamentals without application, Grolemund and Wickham take an application-first approach by going through the basics of data import, munging, and analysis while teaching the language on the side.
+Rather than following a standard "computer science"-like approach of teaching the language fundamentals without application, Grolemund and Wickham take an application-first approach by going through the basics of data import, munging, and analysis while teaching the language on the side.